-SI.No Key Audit Matter Auditor Response

-Information Technology Systems and controls

-The company's Key financial accounting and reporting process are highly dependent on the automated controls over the companies IT system, such that there exists a risk that gaps in the IT general control environment could result in a misstatement of the financial accounting and reporting records.
+SI.No Key Audit Matter Auditor Response IndAS 109 requires the entity to measure the ECL on an unbiased forward looking basis reflecting a range of future economic conditions.
+The management measure the ECL considering the historical trends as well as considering macro-economic emerging trends.
+Information Technology Systems and controls The company's Key financial accounting and reporting process are highly dependent on the automated controls over the companies IT system, such that there exists a risk that gaps in the IT general control environment could result in a misstatement of the financial accounting and reporting records.
 Accordingly, we have considered user access management, segregation of duties and controls over system changeover of key financial accounting and reporting systems as a key audit matter.
-We performed the following audit procedures: Tested IT key controls over financial accounting and reporting system including access mechanism and processing of reports.
+Tested IT key controls over financial accounting and reporting system including access mechanism and processing of reports.
 Obtained management evaluation of access rights granted to applications relevant to financial accounting and reporting systems and tested resolution of a sample expectations.
-Evaluate the design and operating effectiveness of automated controls critical to financial accounting and reporting on random basis Considering the reports issued by the professional consultants with respect to IS Audit and IT Infrastructure.
+Evaluate the design and operating effectiveness of automated controls critical to financial accounting and reporting on random basis.